mateuszjurewicz/notes_public/notes/English Vocabulary.md

 an accessory, additional item of equipment or dress.
 - `adage`
 a saying, proverb.
+- `anastole`
+a hairstyle popular in ancient Greece around Alexander the Great's time, characterized by being swept back from the forehead, with curls to the sides.
 - `argot`
 a language used by a group to prevent outsiders from understanding, a slang, a jargon.
 Not be confused with `ergot`, which is th fungus that grows in wheat and causes hallucination (`Sporysz` in Polish).
 - `Bian Lian`